-Tropical Quinoa Salad with shrimp adds a delicious tropical vibe to plain red quinoa combining succulent shrimp, mango, avocado, fresh strawberries, jalapeno peppers, sweet red peppers, cilantro, with lime juice, authentic extra virgin olive oil and simply seasoned with cumin, kosher salt, and peppers.
+Tropical Quinoa Salad with shrimp adds a delicious tropical vibe to plain red quinoa combining succulent shrimp, mango, avocado, fresh strawberries, jalapeno peppers, sweet red peppers, cilantro, lime juice, authentic extra virgin olive oil, and simply seasoned with cumin, kosher salt, and peppers.

 What is Quinoa…

 Quinoa (/ˈkiːnwɑː/, from Quechua: kinwa), a species of goosefoot (Chenopodium), is a grain crop grown primarily for its edible seeds.
 It is a pseudocereal rather than a true cereal, as it is not a member of the true grass family.
 As a chenopod, quinoa is closely related to species such as beetroots, spinach, and tumbleweeds.
 As a member of the Amaranthaceae family, it is related to and resembles amaranth, which is also a pseudocereal. – Source Wikipedia

 I was one of the folks who had to make Quinoa a few times to get my taste buds into it, reason being is for one thing I had to get my cooking process down.
 The first package I bought of red quinoa seemed to be full of you know what, for cooking instructions.
 I thought, if it tastes like this, I am never bothering to make it again.

 Luckily, I did a bit more reading and found that it has a ring that slightly pops when done and got my cooking procedure in check, after all, that cooking Havok I had wrecked upon my family the first few times.

 Below, you will find my recipe card for one of my favorite ways to serve Quinia…

 Ingredients needed to make the recipe

 - 2 cups red quinoa